Raymond0715/qnn_with_ng/README.md

 ## Run command

 Clone and run following command.
-Specify `quantilize` for full and quantized NN. `ste` stand for "straight forward estimator" and `ng` stand for natural gradient introduced in "optimizing quantized neural network with natural gradient" .
+Specify `quantilize` for full and quantized NN. `ste` stand for "straight forward estimator" and `ng` stand for natural gradient.

 ```sh
 python main.py \